-As a result of war conditions, all courses listed below may not be offered in any one semester or even in any one year.
+As a result of the accelerated program, all courses listed below may not be offered in any one semester or even in any one year.
 Courses for which there is not a minimum enrollment of eight students may be withdrawn without notice.